classcraft/edmodo-api/README.md

-Microsoft Graph
+Edmodo API
 ----------

-A Meteor library to interact with Microsoft Graph (ported from percolate:google-api).
+A Meteor library to interact with Edmodo API (ported from percolate:google-api).

 # Install

 ```
-meteor add classcraft:microsoft-graph
+meteor add classcraft:edmodo-api
 ```

 # Usage